 If you are thinking of investing in the stock market or just looking to start an IRA then you need an online broker.
 In today’s online world there are lots of good choices, but the key things to look for are cost, convenience and customer support.
-Below is my summary of leading online brokers that excel in this criteria from which you should be able find at least one that meets your trading needs.
+At this stage the best broker by far is Robinhood, which has revolutionized the staid world of online stock, option and crypto trading.
+With their sleek and easy to user interface coupled with free trading you cannot go wrong with them if looking for a new or different broker.
+Use this referral link to get a free stock when you open an account.

-Opening an Account Online – things you should know:
+Opening an Account Online – things you should know (with most modern and reputable online brokers):

 - It only takes 10-12 minutes to apply online at the above brokers.
-You will need to complete an application form and in some cases fax/mail in to verify certain financial and identity information.
+You will need to complete an online application and can do this on your PC or mobile device.
 There should be no costs for opening an account.

 - You will need to provide your U.S. Permanent Residential Address, Date of Birth, Social Security number or Tax ID number, employer name and address.
 If opening an IRA, you will need your beneficiary’s (e.g. spouse) Social Security Number, address and date of birth.